ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 | 2021-10-24T10:30:47.333-03:00    | accepted |                                    |
 | 2021-10-24T10:30:47.333333-03:00 | accepted |                                    |

-> NOTE: to verify the date time expressiosn we used this [regex](https://regex101.com/r/pYQJaW/1), you will note the rejected values don't match the regex.
+> NOTE: to verify the date time expressions we used this [regex](https://regex101.com/r/pYQJaW/1), you will note the rejected values don't match the regex.

 ### 4.5.2.
 Test Case DV_DATE_TIME validity kind constraint